 Installing just one unit pointed to the access points after the bats leave for the night should be enough to repel them from coming back.
 And if they do come back, the sound should be intolerable enough so they won’t want to stick around.

-The best unit for the job would be the Yard Gard.
+The best unit for the job would be the Sound Repeller.
 It can be configured to run non-stop and I would suggest you run it continuously whenever possible till you know they’ve moved away.

 I have 1 bat that has decided to “roost” on the brick wall in the back corner of my carport.
 Any advice on how to make him leave?